AnLoMinus/Studies/Udemy/Design/Graphic Design & Illustration/Logo Design/Advance logo design course: Bear mascot shape design/README.md

 ---

+## This course includes:
+- 40 mins on-demand video
+- 2 downloadable resources
+- Full lifetime access
+- Access on mobile and TV
+- Certificate of completion

 ## What you'll learn
 - Learn how to design mascot bear logo step by step easy way
 - Professional mascot logo design project for social media/brand/website etc...